francisswaba/alx-pre_course/README.md

 # alx-pre_course
 My first repo on The ALX SE programme
+This repo contains all that I have learned about Git and Github so far.

+Below is a quick description of who I am.
+I copied most of the code below from the default README.md file on github.
+I hope you are okay with this.

 - 👋 Hi, I’m @francisswaba
 - 👀 I’m interested in coding...